zwave-js/node-zwave-js/docs/api/driver.md

 getSafeCCVersionForNode(nodeId: number, cc: CommandClasses): number
 ```

 Since it might be necessary to control a node **before** its supported CC versions are known, this method helps determine which CC version to use.
-It takes the same arguments as `getSupportedCCVersionForNode`, but behaves differently.
+It takes the same arguments as `getSupportedCCVersionForEndpoint`, but behaves differently.
 It

 -   returns `1` if the node claims not to support the CC or no information is known
 -   **throws (!)** if the requested CC is not implemented in this library